Effective Board Habits and Strategies to Improve ESG Governance

 • Integrate ESG risks into board processes and establish goals.

-• Monitor ESG risks, opportunities, and KPIs
+• Monitor ESG risks, opportunities, and KPIs.

-• Oversee and approve ESG disclosures
+• Oversee and approve ESG disclosures.

-Common management responsibilities are to:so
+Common management responsibilities are to:

 • Identify ESG risks and opportunities.